HyunCafe/odin-todoapp/README.md

 * To solve this problem, I added a check to the loadCategories function to prevent duplicate tasks from being created.
 The check involved verifying whether a task with the same content (title, description, date, tags, and priority) already existed in the category before adding it.
 If a task with the same content was found, it was skipped to prevent duplicates.

 * After implementing this fix, I tested the application and confirmed that the duplication issue was resolved.

+#### Color Coded Class Change Challenge
+*  I aimed to implement a Color Coded Priority change feature for task elements when they were completed or put in the completed column.
+Initially, I faced issues with event inconsistencies when using both dragstart and dragend events, as they would fire multiple times, making the implementation inefficient.
+I discovered the drop event listener as an alternative, which seemed to work, but about 10% of the time, it wouldn't trigger, especially when holding task cards for too long before dropping them.

+*  After some research, I found solutions that involved adding more event listeners like dragstart, but I felt it wasn't necessary and would introduce extra code.
+Instead, I decided to replace the drop event with the dragend event and used console.logs to track when events were firing correctly, as well as to check for multiple firings.
+This simple change to using only the dragend event solved the issue effectively.